smartemission/smartemission/services/influxdb/README.md

 ## Geospatial Data

-While InfluxDB has no specific geospatial support, a common way to tag measurements with lat/lon values is via Geohash (https://en.wikipedia.org/wiki/Geohash).
+While InfluxDB has no specific geospatial support, a common way to tag measurements with lat/lon values is via [Geohash](https://en.wikipedia.org/wiki/Geohash).
 The common Python module is https://github.com/vinsci/geohash.
 Tools like Grafana can interpret geohashes in Dashboards when the tag name is `geohash`.

 A line would be like: